ruchira/OntoLLM/DivergenceFromUpstream.md

 Skipping 63ddc0c, it is a merge of b43762b (above) and fc9b8f7, which we have.

 Skipping ac4c060, it is just a merge and we have both of its parents already.

+Skipping c9b8d34, it pertains only to the OpenAI client.

+Skipping a859db7, it is just a merge and we have both of its parents already.

+Skipping cb9d8ba, it pertains only to the OpenAI client.

+Skipping 4849f4c, it is just a merge which pertains only to the OpenAI client.